yip/concept/content/05_Case_Studies/02_Glastonbury.md

 ---

-> The [Glastonbury Festival of Contemporary Performing Arts](https://en.wikipedia.org/wiki/Glastonbury_Festival) is a performing arts festival that takes place near Pilton, Somerset, England, best known for its contemporary music, but also for dance, comedy, theatre, circus, cabaret and other arts.
+> The [Glastonbury Festival of Contemporary Performing Arts](https://en.wikipedia.org/wiki/Glastonbury_Festival) takes place near Pilton, Somerset, England.
+It is best known for its contemporary music, but also for dance, comedy, theatre, circus, cabaret and other arts.

 The festival lasts for three or four days.
-Paying festival goers, amounting to nearly 175,000 in 2013, stay in tents, caravans and motorhomes and, throughout the four days, will attend not only the primary musical lineup but also many of the smaller events occuring, such as theatrical performances, circus acts and other musical performances.
+Paying festival goers, amounting to nearly 175,000 in 2013, stay in tents, caravans and motor-homes and, throughout the four days, will attend not only the primary musical lineup but also many of the smaller events occurring, such as theatrical performances, circus acts and secondary musical performances.

-An event-goer will want to absorb as much of the event as possible, and will probably have a few events and lineups earmarked for viewing.

 The logistical managers and volunteers that run the event have a massive project both in ferrying people to and from the campsite, and within, in additon to managing accommodation, regular flow of events, uninterrupted lineups, quick accident recovery etc.